infi18/Music-Library/README.md

 Apache Netbeans 11.2 (Latest Version)
 Payara Server 5.194 (Latest Version)
- MySQL Database Installer, Workbench and shell 8.0.19 (Latest Version) Below in depth are the steps for installation of the above requirements and database setup (Referred from the Installation and Setup Documents provided by Professor)
+ MySQL Database Installer, Workbench and shell 8.0.19 (Latest Version) Below in depth are the steps for installation of the above requirements and database setup

 Download Open JDK 11 and install it.
 Download Netbeans latest version and install it with default values.